mcnally/mobit/README.md

 `yarn global add mobit`

 Alternatively clone the repo and `yarn link`

+## Commands

+`mobit` Runs the main menu

+*Note that you can also do the following commands by using the menu

+`mobit start [minutes]` Starts the app (with optional minutes to override the config).
+User will start as either navigator or driver depending on the config.

+`mobit shuffle` Shuffle the mob and update the config.

+`mobit setbranch [branchname]` Sets the mobbing branch (stored locally).

+`mobit config` Prompts to update the main config (mob members, duration, current driver etc.).

+`mobit next [user]` Hands over to the next user (pass a git username to pass directly to that user)

+`mobit finish` Finish the mob session

+## Still to do
+- Impliment mob completion - squash commits onto main branch and delete mob config
+- Impliment break functionality
+- Fix all @todos
+- Add custom base branch and commit message to config
+- Refactor and fix test coverage
+- More testing on all scenarios
+- Add auto publishing with symantic versioning

 ## How it works
 When you run the tool it will ask for information about the mob session (if not already provided).
 When you start mobbing you will be either in a driver or navigator mode.
 Note that you will need to keep the cli running to receive updates.